tum-esm/utils/docs/pages/api-reference.md

 def get() -> list[float]
 ```

-returns the list of elements
+Returns the list of elements.

 ##### `sum`